 - Uterine fibroids

 - Polycystic-ovary syndrome

 Heavy menstrual bleeding may also be caused by a platelet disorder or von Willebrand’s disease.
 In some cases, the cause of heavy menstrual bleeding is unknown.

-Diagnosis Of Heavy Menstrual Bleeding
+Diagnosing Heavy Menstrual Bleeding In McKinney, TX

 - Blood tests